check before: 2025-05-01

 - references: https://techcommunity.microsoft.com/blog/microsoftteamssupport/moving-teams-android-devices-to-aosp-device-management/4140893

-Enhanced User Experience During Updates
+Enhanced User Experience During Migration

-- roles: End Users, Support Teams
+- roles: End Users, IT Support Teams

 - references: https://techcommunity.microsoft.com/blog/microsoftteamssupport/moving-teams-android-devices-to-aosp-device-management/4140893

-- roles: Security Teams, IT Administrators
+- roles: Finance Teams, IT Administrators

 - references: https://techcommunity.microsoft.com/blog/microsoftteamssupport/moving-teams-android-devices-to-aosp-device-management/4140893